 Steps to resolve a dispute with your bank

-Here are four simple tips you can use when you are resolving a problem with the bank that’s issued your credit card.
+Here are four simple tips you can use to resolve a problem with the bank that’s issued your credit card.

-Start at your local branch to talk to one of the staff members or the manager of the credit department and ask them to review your problem.
+Ask staff members or the manager of the credit department at your local branch to review your problem.
 You can contact the head office if this situation has not been resolved at the branch.
-You will probably be asked who you were speaking to at your branch so make sure that you have taken down the names of all your contacts.
+You will probably be asked which branch representatives served you so make sure to take down names.

-Communicate exactly what the problem is so that they can fully understand the issue to get it taken care of.
-Stay calm during the conversation, state the facts clearly and let them know how you would like this resolved.
+Communicate exactly what the problem is so they can fully understand the issue and resolve it effectively.
+Stay calm, state the facts and let them know how you would like this resolved.

 You should always make at least the minimum payment to your credit card when you are in dispute with the company.
-You may have to pay penalty fees if you don’t and interest will continue to add onto your balance.
+Otherwise, you may have to pay penalty fees and interest will continue to add onto your balance.

-When you have not received any results from head office you can contact The Federal Reserve and make a complaint via their consumer complaint form.
-Go to the website at www.federalreserve.gov and fill out a dispute form by clicking contact and then consumer assistance.
+When you have not received any results from the head office, you can contact The Federal Reserve and make a complaint via their consumer complaint form.
+Go to the website at https://www.federalreserve.gov and fill out a dispute form by clicking contact and then consumer assistance.